JordiPosthumus/jordisblog/README.md

 # Jordi's Blog - Financial Analysis & Market Insights

-A modern Astro-based blog featuring comprehensive financial analysis, with a focus on precious metals markets and investment research.
+A modern Astro-based blog featuring comprehensive financial analysis by "Jordi's AI", with a focus on precious metals markets and investment research.

 ## Features